fionazqq/Customer-Feedback-Analysis-NLP/README.md

 # NLP-code-sample

 This is a wrap up work sample from the project in Wharton Analytic Fellowship program to understand customer complaints through Natrual Language Processing (NLP) models.
+Due to the data agreement, the result are not allowed to show.

 ## Sentiment Analysis